agentmorris/MegaDetector/api/batch_processing/postprocessing/repeat_detection_elimination/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/rde_tiles_sleeping_elk.jpg" width="500"><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(<a href="https://raw.githubusercontent.com/agentmorris/MegaDetector/main/api/batch_processing/postprocessing/images/rde_tiles_sleeping_elk.jpg">direct image link</a>)

-This is pathological case we're looking for... the sample image for this detection has a red box on a rock, and most of the detections at this location are the same rock, but one image has an elk at exactly that location.
-If it makes you feel better, though, it took me <i>forever</i> to find an image that illustrated this case, and I had to use parameters I probably wouldn't have used in a real RDE pass.
+This is pathological case we're looking for... the sample image for this detection has a red box on a rock, so if you weren't seeing the grid, you would treat this as a false detection.
+And most of the detections at this location are the same rock, but one image has an elk at exactly that location.
+If it makes you feel better, though, it took me <i>forever</i> to find an image that illustrated this case (seriously, forever), and I had to use parameters I probably wouldn't have used in a real RDE pass to force the issue.
+But it's a real risk!

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/rde_tiles_hidden_tp.jpg" width="500"><br/>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(<a href="https://raw.githubusercontent.com/agentmorris/MegaDetector/main/api/batch_processing/postprocessing/images/rde_tiles_hidden_tp.jpg">direct image link</a>)